maplibre/maplibre.github.io/content/news/2023-04-14-maplibre-newsletter-april-2023/index.md

 ## MapLibre Style Specification

-The MapLibre Style Specification has been moved out of MapLibre GL JS and lives now in its own repository: https://github.com/maplibre/maplibre-style-spec
+The MapLibre Style Specification has been moved out of MapLibre GL JS and lives now in its own repository: [maplibre-style-spec](https://github.com/maplibre/maplibre-style-spec)

-Big thanks to Birk Skyum for bringing up the new documentation website for the style spec at https://maplibre.org/maplibre-style-spec/!
+Big thanks to Birk Skyum for bringing up the new documentation website for the style spec at [MapLibre Style Spec](https://maplibre.org/maplibre-style-spec/)!

 #### Debated design proposals: